U.S., allies taking urgent action on Libya missiles

 AIRPORT, BORDER SECURITY

-He said the United States had been working with Libya's neighbours since the summer to discuss the need to protect airports and strengthen border controls.
+He said the United States had been working with Libya's neighbors since the summer to discuss the need to protect airports and strengthen border controls.

 British teams are already working in Libya as part of the effort to account for and destroy the missiles and other European Union states had expressed a strong interest in joining it, he said.